zacharygoodrich/backup-script/README.md

 # backup-script
 A python script to create a local backup of your projects, either by manually launching or though git hooks.
-Utilizes your gitignore in the backup.
+- By default the backup does not utilize the gitignore, but if you would like to then open the .py files and change gitignore = False to gitignore = True
 ### Prerequisite
 Both of these scripts rely on __GitPython__.
 If you do not have it installed please follow their install instructions [here](https://gitpython.readthedocs.io/en/stable/intro.html).
 ## Manual Script (backupscript.py)